itsnotAZ/futurefetch/README.md

 ## Installation
 To avoid having to create packages for all the formats out there, each release will have a downloadable script (`installer.sh`) that will work on GNU/Linux *(and possibly other Unix-like systems)* that any developer can integrate into their project.
 Download the latest one on the [releases](https://github.com/itsnotAZ/futurefetch/releases) tab. **DO NOT DOWNLOAD DIRECTLY FROM THE REPO, GO TO THE RELEASES TAB**

-Alternatively, if you are not interested in developing an operating system, but your OS Developer has not implemented futurefetch support, you can make your own `ffconfig` and submit it as an issue or as a pull request here on this repo so I can add it to the `config repository`!
+Alternatively, if you are not interested in developing an operating system, but your OS Developer has not implemented futurefetch support, you can make your own `ffetchconfig` and submit it as an issue or as a pull request here on this repo so I can add it to the `config repository`!

 If you want to create a package for a distro's repo, feel free but I will not provide support.
 Just fork the repo and do the necessary changes.